tommyvdz/RunPowerWorkout/README.md

 * Enable/disable workout alerts
 * Enable/disable vibrations on workout alerts
 * Choose the coloring behaviour: either no colors, text only, text and background.
-* Enable/disable usage of custom fonts (for capability level 2 or 4)
+* Enable/disable usage of custom fonts (for High memory devices)
 * Enable/disable smaller decimal for the distance metric field
 * Choose power average duration (from 1 to 30s)
 * Power zone model to use when outside of a workout : Stryd, Jim Vance, Steve Palladino, 80/20, Van Dijk and Van Megen
-* Set up an alternative layout (for capability level 2 or 4)
+* Set up an alternative layout (for High memory devices)
-* Automatically switch every 5 seconds between two layouts (for capability level 2 or 4)
+* Automatically switch every 5 seconds between two layouts (for High memory devices)
-* Alert on a static zone for watches without workout support.
+* Alert on a static zone for watches without workout support (ConnectIQ <3.2).

 ### Download